Period Spaces for Hodge Structures in Equal Characteristic

 Although rigid analytic geometry and even its variant introduced by Berkovich~\cite{Berkovich1,Berkovich2} enter at various places we have tried to make this article accessible to readers without much background in rigid analytic geometry by working most of the time with modules over affinoid algebras rather than sheaves on rigid analytic spaces.
 Also we review the facts we need from rigid analytic geometry in an appendix.

-{\it Acknowledgements.} I would like to thank V.\ Berkovich for his numerous explanations, and A.\ Genestier and V.\ Lafforgue for their interest in this work and many helpful discussions.
+{\it Acknowledgments.} I would like to thank V.\ Berkovich for his numerous explanations, A.\ Genestier, V.\ Lafforgue, and M.\ Rapoport for their interest in this work and many helpful discussions, and the unknown referee for his careful reading of the article.

-\chapter{The Slope Filtration Theorem}
+\section{The Slope Filtration Theorem}

-In this chapter we formulate and prove the equal characteristic analogue of Kedlaya's~\cite{Kedlaya} Slope Filtration Theorem from $p$-adic Hodge theory.
-The later is a powerful tool that has given rise to proofs of various famous conjectures, like the conjectures that ``weakly admissible implies admissible'' \cite{Berger1,Kisin}, that ``de Rham implies potentially semistable'' \cite{Berger02,Kedlaya}, or Crew's conjecture which is also called the $p$-adic local monodromy theorem \cite{Kedlaya2}.
-The results that we obtain in this chapter will enable us to prove the equal characteristic analogues of the fact that ``weakly admissible implies admissible'' in Chapter~\ref{ChaptHPTheory} and the conjecture of Rapoport-Zink mentioned in the introduction in Chapter~\ref{ChaptPeriodSpaces}.
+In this chapter we formulate and prove the equal characteristic analog of Kedlaya's~\cite{Kedlaya} Slope Filtration Theorem from $p$-adic Hodge theory.
+The latter is a powerful tool that has given rise to proofs of various famous conjectures, like the conjectures that ``weakly admissible implies admissible'' \cite{Berger1,Kisin}, that ``de Rham implies potentially semistable'' \cite{Berger02,Kedlaya}, or Crew's conjecture which is also called the $p$-adic local monodromy theorem \cite{Kedlaya2}.
+The results that we obtain in this chapter will enable us to prove the equal characteristic analogs of the fact that ``weakly admissible implies admissible'' in Chapter~\ref{ChaptHPTheory} and the conjecture of Rapoport and Zink mentioned in the introduction in Chapter~\ref{ChaptPeriodSpaces}.
 We follow in large parts Kedlaya's \cite{Kedlaya} proof in mixed characteristic.
 Nevertheless we present full proofs here for two reasons.
 First of all in the function field case various arguments can be somewhat simplified.
-And secondly we formulate and prove some analogues of Kedlaya's results in a relative situation.
-This is necessary for applications to the analogue of the Rapoport-Zink conjecture.
+And secondly we formulate and prove some analogs of Kedlaya's results in a relative situation.
+This is necessary for applications to the analog of the Rapoport-Zink conjecture.

-\section{Notation}
+\subsection{Notation}

 In this article we denote by \begin{tabbing} $B\con[n]$\es\= \kill $\BN_0$ \> the set of non-negative integers, \ Furthermore, in the case $\CR=B\langle\frac{z}{\zeta^r},\frac{\zeta^{r'}}{z}\rangle$ with $r'\geq qr$ we set $\CR^\sigma:=B\langle\frac{z}{\zeta^{qr}},\frac{\zeta^{r'}}{z}\rangle$ and in the cases $\CR=B\dbl z\dbr$, $B\dbl z\dbr[z^{-1}]$, $B\langle\frac{\zeta^{r'}}{z}\rangle$, $B\{z,\frac{\zeta^{r'}}{z}\rangle$, and $B\overcon$ we set $\CR^\sigma:=\CR$.
 Then the above pattern also holds in these cases.
 Note the following rules for $\|\,.\,\|_r$ which are straightforward to prove: